Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Introduction

 In 1952, Markowitz \cite{markowitz1952utility} was the first to study a (static) asset allocation problem of the form \eqref{J def intro} in \emph{one period} using portfolio returns as basic objects and introducing a trade-off between the expected portfolio return and its risk.
-In this case, $\rho$ in \eqref{J def intro} becomes the standard deviation and $F(x)=\max\{0,x^2\}$ so that risk is identified with the variance of a portfolio.
-Up to date, variance is the most prevalent risk measure and the cornerstone of most of the finance literature.
-Many alternative risk measures have been proposed in the literature to overcome potential shortfalls of variance.
+In this case, $\rho$ in \eqref{J def intro} becomes the standard deviation and $F(x)=\max\{0,x\}^2$ so that risk is identified with the variance of a portfolio.
+Up to date, variance is the most prevalent risk measure and the cornerstone of most finance literature.
+Many alternative risk measures have been proposed to overcome potential shortfalls of variance.
 For instance, for regulatory purposes in the financial industry, Value at Risk (VaR) has been the most prominent risk measure.
-VaR is the amount of money to hold in reserve such that the financial institution can cover its losses in say, 99.5 \%, of the possible future developments of the market.
-VaR is the standard risk measure for insurance companies and banks with its use being prescribed by Basel III \cite{BaselIII} or Solvency II \cite{SolvencyII} regulations.
-In the context of portfolio choice, static mean-risk models with various alternative risk measures have been analyzed, for instance, in Campbell et al. \cite{campbell2001optimal}, Rockafeller and Ursayev \cite{rockafellar2002conditional}, Ruszczy{\'n}sky and Vanderbei \cite{ruszczynski2003frontiers}, Alexander and Baptista \cite{alexander2004comparison}, Jin et al. \cite{jin2006note}, G{\"u}lp{\i}nar and Rustem \cite{gulpinar2007worst}, Adam et al. \cite{adam2008spectral}, or He et al. \cite{he2015dynamic}.
-Additionally, Markowitz's original single-period static framework has been extended dynamically to discrete and to continuous time, see for instance, Basak and Chabakauri \cite{Basak}, Brandt \cite{brandt2010portfolio}, Fu et al. \cite{fu2010dynamic}, Hu et al. \cite{hu2012time}, Zeng and Li \cite{zeng2011optimal}, or Bj{\"o}rk et al. \cite{bjork2017time}.
+VaR is the amount of money to hold in reserve such that the financial institution can cover its losses in say, 99.5 \%, of the possible future developments of the market over a prescribed time horizon.
+VaR is the standard risk measure for insurance companies and banks, with its use being prescribed by Basel III \cite{BaselIII} or Solvency II \cite{SolvencyII} regulations.
+Jorion \cite{jorion2007value} also defines the shift-invariant version of the VaR, the so-called relative Value at Risk (RVaR).
+He states that RVaR for money situations is conceptually more appropriate than VaR since it accounts more suitable for the time value of money.
+Moreover, he states that RVaR is more conservative and more consistent with definitions of unexpected loss.
+In the context of portfolio choice, static mean-risk models with various alternative risk measures have been analyzed, see for instance, Campbell et al. \cite{campbell2001optimal}, Rockafeller and Ursayev \cite{rockafellar2002conditional}, Ruszczy{\'n}sky and Vanderbei \cite{ruszczynski2003frontiers}, Alexander and Baptista \cite{alexander2004comparison}, Jin et al. \cite{jin2006note}, G{\"u}lp{\i}nar and Rustem \cite{gulpinar2007worst}, Adam et al. \cite{adam2008spectral}, or He et al. \cite{he2015dynamic}.
+Additionally, Markowitz's original single-period static framework has been extended dynamically to discrete and to continuous time; see, for instance, Basak and Chabakauri \cite{Basak}, Brandt \cite{brandt2010portfolio}, Fu et al. \cite{fu2010dynamic}, Zeng and Li \cite{zeng2011optimal}, Hu et al. \cite{hu2012time}, Czichowsky \cite{czichowsky2013time}, or Bj{\"o}rk et al. \cite{bjork2017time}.